VeriorPies/MineCloud/README.md

 MineCloud's working directory is  `/opt/minecloud` and the game server folder is located at `/opt/minecloud/server`.
 Different Configuration Packages may have different file-saving locations, please refer to the Configuration Package's homepage for more details.

-### Access the Server Terminal
+### Accessing the Server Terminal
 The server can be connected via SSH, the easiest way to do it is by using the "Connect" button at the top-right of the EC2 instance page on the AWS console.
-For useful commands, please checkout the [Useful Linux Commands](https://github.com/VeriorPies/MineCloud/wiki/FAQs-&-Troubleshooting#useful-linux-commands) section on the Wiki.
+For useful commands, please check out the [Useful Linux Commands](https://github.com/VeriorPies/MineCloud/wiki/FAQs-&-Troubleshooting#useful-linux-commands) section on the Wiki.

 ### Interact with the Game Server